busster/state-driven-uis/README.md

 Now let's analyze our finished product.

 What are we really trying to represent here.
 Our app has 4 possible scenarios.

-First, we the user has not tried to load anything.
+First, the user has not tried to load anything.

 Second, the user has clicked the button and is now waiting for the photos to load.

 Third, the fetch was successful and the user can view the photos.

 Fourth, the fetch was unsuccessful and the user can retry and is alerted that there was something wrong.

 How accurately does our component represent these different scenarios?
 Well it turns out with this implementation it's possible for our component to be in the error and fetching state at the same time.
 Even the success and error state at the same time!
 In fact there are 8 different combinations that this component can exist in, which seems like A LOT for such a simple feature.